klepsydra-technologies/kpsr-tutorial/tutorials/chapter4.md

 The State Machine modules defines the following classes for use:

  - [`Transition`](https://github.com/klepsydra-technologies/kpsr-core/blob/main/state_machine/modules/state_machine/include/klepsydra/state_machine/transition.h):  Provides a destination `state id` and an `event` that triggers the transition
- - [`State`](https://github.com/klepsydra-technologies/kpsr-core/blob/main/state_machine/modules/state_machine/include/klepsydra/state_machine/state.h): For a given `state id` defines a series of allowed transitions
+ - [`State`](https://github.com/klepsydra-technologies/kpsr-core/blob/main/state_machine/modules/state_machine/include/klepsydra/state_machine/state.h): For a given `state id` defines a series of allowed transitions.
+By definition, the initial state is the first one.
  - [`StateMachine`](https://github.com/klepsydra-technologies/kpsr-core/blob/main/state_machine/modules/state_machine/include/klepsydra/state_machine/state_machine.h):
     - Allows the user to register Observer Functions.
 Observer Functions are functions which take in the current state and whether the state has changed or not, and run some user defined action.
     - Holds events and allows to enqueue new events.
 Events can trigger transitions to different states.
     - update(): Processes queued events and updates the state if a transition is permitted.
 This function calls all registered observers.
  - [`StateMachineFactory`](https://github.com/klepsydra-technologies/kpsr-core/blob/main/state_machine/modules/state_machine/include/klepsydra/state_machine/state_machine_factory.h): A factory for creating a state machine.
  - [`ConfigStateMachine`, `ConfigState` and `ConfigTransition`](https://github.com/klepsydra-technologies/kpsr-core/blob/main/state_machine/modules/state_machine/include/klepsydra/state_machine/config_state_machine.h): Simple data classes to help define the state machine, state and transitions.
 A `ConfigStateMachine` class can be passed to the state machine factory to create a state machine programmatically.
  - [`StateMachineListener`](https://github.com/klepsydra-technologies/kpsr-core/blob/main/state_machine/modules/state_machine/include/klepsydra/state_machine/state_machine_listener.h): A utility class to allow adding actions, one-off actions and periodic actions which are run if the current state of the state machine has changed to a specific state.
 Provides an observer function that can be registered to the state machine.

-For convenience, we provide support for defining a state machine with a YAML file.
-The YAML file can be passed to the StateMachineFactory to create a state machine.
+For convenience, we provide support for defining a state machine with a JSON file.
+The JSON file can be passed to the StateMachineFactory to create a state machine.

 <a name="example-1"></a>
 ## Example 1: A simple state machine